sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

 4. KLISH CLI and REST clients provide extensive BGP configurations and hence there should not be any need for BGP configurations via vtysh.

-5. In bgpcfgd register for Redis DB events for the BGP and other related objects, so as to translate the Redis DB events to FRR-BGP CLI commands to configure FRR-BGP, similarly, separate config daemons can be present to configure individual features like OSPF, BFD..etc
+5. In frrcfgd register for Redis DB events for the BGP and other related objects, so as to translate the Redis DB events to FRR-BGP CLI commands to configure FRR-BGP, similarly, the config daemon could configure other features like OSPF, BFD, static route..etc

-6. Update /usr/share/sonic/templates/bgpd.conf.j2 template for new FRR-BGP configurations supported in SONiC which will be used by sonic-cfggen to generate /etc/frr/bgpd.conf file.
+6. Update /usr/local/sonic/frrcfgd/bgpd.conf.j2 template for new FRR-BGP configurations supported in SONiC which will be used by sonic-cfggen to generate /etc/frr/bgpd.conf file.

 ## 3.2 DB Changes
 Following section describes the changes to DB.